Tests for Merkel cell carcinoma

-If you have an abnormal area of skin that might be skin cancer, your doctor will do exams and tests to find out if it’s cancer or some other skin condition.
-If there’s a chance the skin cancer may have spread to other areas of the body, other tests may be done as well.
+If you have an abnormal area that might be skin cancer, your doctor will examine it and might do tests to find out if it’s cancer or some other skin condition.
+If there’s a chance the skin cancer has spread to other areas of the body, other tests might be done as well.

 Medical history and physical exam

-Usually the first step is for your doctor to take your medical history.
-The doctor will ask when the mark on the skin first appeared, if it has changed in size or appearance, and if it is causing any symptoms (pain, itching, bleeding, etc.).
-You may also be asked about your possible risk factors for skin cancer (including sun exposure and immune system problems) and if you or anyone in your family has had skin cancer.
+Usually the first step is for your doctor to ask about your symptoms, such as when the mark on the skin first appeared, if it has changed in size or appearance, and if it has been painful, itchy, or bleeding.
+You might also be asked about your possible risk factors for skin cancer (including sun exposure and immune system problems) and if you or anyone in your family has had skin cancer.

-During the physical exam, the doctor will note the size, shape, color, and texture of the area(s) in question, and whether there is bleeding or scaling.
+During the physical exam, the doctor will note the size, shape, color, and texture of the area(s) in question, and if it is bleeding, oozing, or crusting.
 The rest of your body may be checked for spots that could be related to skin cancer.

 The doctor may also feel the nearby lymph nodes, which are bean-sized collections of immune system cells under the skin in certain areas.
-Merkel cell carcinomas (and some other skin cancers) may spread to lymph nodes.
-When this happens, the lymph nodes may become larger and firmer than usual.
+Merkel cell carcinomas (and some other skin cancers) can spread to lymph nodes.
+When this happens, the lymph nodes might be felt as lumps under the skin.